-It’s hard to appreciate just how vital our hearing is as it is so well integrated into our daily life.
-We rely on it to work, socialise, communicate, relax, and unwind.
-It can alert us to potentially dangerous situations and help us to keep ourselves safe.
+It is hard to appreciate just how vital our hearing is as it is so well integrated into our daily life.
+We rely on it to work, to socialise, to communicate, and even to relax and unwind.
+It can alert us to potentially dangerous situations and help us to make the decisions to keep ourselves safe.
 So, when it starts to deteriorate, it can be confusing, lonely and even a little bit scary.

-Left untreated, hearing loss can cut people off from those around them and lead to social isolation and feelings of depression.
-Although a hearing aid can never wholly restore hearing, it should significantly ease communication problems, improving quality of life for the wearer and those around them.
+Left untreated, hearing loss can lead to isolation and feelings of depression as it can cut you off from people if they are unable to easily communicate with you.
+Although a hearing aid can never wholly restore your hearing, it can usually restore your ability to communicate, which will improve the quality of life for you and those around you.

 Hearing aids can differ by:

 – Size, Style – some are available in different hair and skin tones or bright colours.
 Even the position the aid is worn in the ear can differ.